Deducteam/lambdapi/editors/vscode/README.md

 - ``Ctrl+Alt+w``: toggle follow mode (proof highlight is always centered in the window when keybindings are pressed)
 - ``Shift+Alt+w``: center proof highlight in the current window

-For `go to the previous proof` and `go to the next proof` Key bindings need to be changed in Code->Preferences->keyboard shortcuts (also reachable with Command+K Command+S) because default ones are used by Mac OS X
+For `go to the previous proof` and `go to the next proof`, Key bindings need to be changed in Code->Preferences->keyboard shortcuts (also reachable with Command+K Command+S) because default ones are used by Mac OS X

 **Hover and go-to-definition**